 |

 2/10/03.
-Raccoons here are very plentiful and often wander down
+Raccoons here are abundant and often wander down

 the street to local hotels, generally at night. |